avr-aics-riken/Cutlib/Readme.md

-# CPMlib - Computational space Partitioning Management library
+# Cutlib - Cut information library

 * Copyright (c) 2012-2014 Institute of Industrial Science (IIS), The University of Tokyo.
 All rights reserved.
 * Copyright (c) 2014-2016 Advanced Institute for Computational Science (AICS), RIKEN.
 All rights reserved.